 Do you have excess fat in your midriff and hips?
 How about around your waistline or on the back of your arms?
-Your Body Types is trying to tell you something.
+Your Body Type is trying to tell you something.

-Whether your body is an apple or pear shape, all Body Type That Stores Fat In Belly are capable of maintaining a healthy body weight with the right diet and exercise modifications.
+Whether your body is an apple or pear shape, all Body types that store fat in the Belly are capable of maintaining a healthy body weight with the right diet and exercise modifications.
 Let’s explore the clues your body type gives on the outside about what’s going on inside, and how to use that information to succeed with diet and exercise.

 First, let’s talk about genetics.

-Although genetics definitely plays a role in your ability to maintain healthy body weight and succeed with an exercise program, less than 2% of obesity can be excused by genetics alone.
+Although genetics play a role in your ability to maintain a healthy body weight and succeed with an exercise program, less than 2% of obesity can be excused by genetics alone.

 Genetics can dictate your body shape or type, but results are possible for everyone with the right weight management approach.

 BODY SHAPES & YOUR PHYSICAL MAKE-UP

 Body shapes can say a lot about an individual’s unique physical make-up which can help determine the best path to success for weight loss and maintenance.
 Let’s look at some defining characteristics of these different physical make-ups and what they tell you about what’s going on inside your body.

 - Fat accumulation in the upper to mid-body: Elevated Insulin and cortisol levels.

 - Fat storage in the lower body (midriff) and hips: Decreased levels of insulin and cortisol and/or higher levels of estrogen and progesterone (estrogen opposes the action of insulin and cortisol and progesterone opposes the action of cortisol).